Free Grammar And Usage Tool Kit

 Our expert proofreaders specialize in working with creative writers, and they know how to be sensitive to issues that arise at the intersection of “formally correct” and “creative liberty.”
 We can format and proofread your book manuscript to be sure it’s in top shape for submission or publication.
 We proofread and format novels, memoirs, self-help, how-to, and all other book genres—as well as poetry and short story collections.

-Just send an email to email@example.com with your inquiry if you need proofreading and formatting.
+Just contact us with your inquiry if you need proofreading and formatting.
 Our grammar experts can do as much or as little of the manuscript preparation as you need.

 Don’t see the answer to your grammar question on this page?
-Never fear—just email us!
+Never fear—just contact us!

 When We Think About Grammar And Usage

 As with so many disciplines, there’s a lot of debate about language because it’s always changing.
 Before you dive into any grammatical situation, it’s best to know something about the lay of the land so you can make informed choices.

 Editing Jobs Defined: What Editors, Copyeditors, and Proofreaders Do